coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/arrays/define-ranges.md

 ---
 ## Problem

-You want to define range in array.
+You want to define a range in an array.

 ## Solution

-There are two method to define range of an array element in CoffeeScript.
+There are two ways to define a range of array elements in CoffeeScript.

 {% highlight coffeescript %}